paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 * Examining runway details in the video to estimate the aircrafts ground speed.
 * Calculating the likely progress of a ballistic body.

-Video metadata shows the video was shot at 30 frames per second and this will be confirmed in these calculations.
+Video metadata shows the video was shot at 30 frames per second.

 ## Landmarks in the Video